 I don’t think I’ve ever had a fruit that I didn’t enjoy.
-If you’re like me and are crazy about these sweet or sour, vitamin-packed treats, you probably want to expand your fruit vocabulary.

 Not only is it super healthy, it also has many other uses.
 In parts of Asia, it’s used to make soap because of its skin-brightening properties.